karlkfi/kpt-config-sync/docs/user/overview.md

 ## Nomos CLI

-The `nomos` CLI provides tools for creating and managing a GKE Policy Management directory.
+The `nomos` CLI provides tools for creating and managing a CSP Configuration Management directory.

 To install nomos: